BHC’s Initiative to Revitalize North Church Hill

 In 2015 we purchased the former Citadel of Hope building and surrounding parcels of land on Venable Street in Union Hill.
 The Citadel is a historic Colonial Revival-style building constructed in 1923 by the Baptist Woman’s Missionary Union.
 The Citadel is a venerable and long-neglected building which has been a sleeping giant awaiting renewal for decades.

-Through a combination of renovation and new construction, the Citadel, renamed The Goodwyn at Union Hill in May 2017, will eventually be home to 52 units of affordable housing for working families.
-Construction is expected to begin in early 2017.
+Through a combination of renovation and new construction, the Citadel, renamed The Goodwyn at Union Hill in May 2017, opened in February 2019, bringing 52 units of affordable housing for working families.
+Attesting to the great need, BHC received 150 applications for the 52 units at The Goodwyn.

 The Catalytic Effects of Our Investment